Tilt (1979 film): Plot

 The film opens in Texas, where Neil Gallagher (Ken Marshall) challenges obese pinball champion Harold Remmens (Durning), appropriately nicknamed "The Whale," to a $400 match.
 When Neil gets caught cheating, he heads off to California, where he meets teen runaway Brenda "Tilt" Davenport (Shields), a 14-year-old pinball wizard.
 Neil watches as Tilt and the owner of Mickey's Bar hustle an unaware gambler in a game of pinball, and immediately decides to team up with her.
 He tells her that he is a hopeful country and western star and needs to raise money to make a demo tape of his songs.
 After hearing Neil's musical talent, she's impressed and agrees to help by traveling with him, raising cash with her pinball skills.
-When the two eventually end up back in his hometown, Neil sets up a $3500 game between Tilt and the Whale.
+When the two eventually end up back in his hometown, Neil sets up a $3,500 game between Tilt and the Whale.
 However, he doesn't realize that Tilt has caught on to his lies and manipulation, and his big plans may not go as he hoped.

 Cast

+Reception

+Roger Sharpe heavily criticized the film due to it combining pinball and gambling less than 3 years after the New York court hearing where he proved pinball was a game of skill.
+He said "everyone has to divest themselves of any connection with the film and with the image it represents for the games", with concern of how it might affect repeal of any remaining legislation restricting pinball.